AllChief InvestigatorsPartner InvestigatorsPostdoctoral ResearchersStudentsProfessional staffAdvisory Board

 Position 2:Chief Investigator

-Dr Anna Phelan
+Dr Anya Phelan

-Dr Anna Phelan is a Lecturer within the Strategy and Entrepreneurship Discipline at the University of Queensland Business School.
-She teaches undergraduate and post-graduate courses in Social Entrepreneurship and Business Sustainability.
-Anna is also Entrepreneur in Residence with the CSIRO Plastics Innovation Hub.
+Anna is Entrepreneur in Residence with the CSIRO Plastics Innovation Hub.
 Anna’s ongoing research efforts are structured around the following streams: 1) circular economy and plastics 2) social entrepreneurship and small-scale enterprise development 3) decarbonisation and business sustainability.

 Position 2:Chief Investigator